Stainless Steel Bending – The Ultimate Beginners Guide

 Finish the Bend

-Clean the kinked section and do the same with other bends.
-Repolish or refinish, as may be required.
+Wipe the kinked part and repeat with other bends.
+Repolish or refinish, as necessary.

 Why Is Bending Stainless Steel Challenging?